-When I was a kid I used to love the movie The Invisible Man.
-I must have seen it 5 or 6 times, probably even more.
+When I was a kid, I used to love the movie The Invisible Man.
+I must have seen it five or six times, probably even more.
 I mean the one filmed in black and white, most probably the one from 1933 with Claude Rains.

 Wow, I am the invisible man and it seems that you, most likely, are too.
 But don’t take my word for it.
 Have a look for yourself.

 This is from the collection of stories, essays, poems and insights that is compiled to form the book From Lemurs to Lamas: Confessions of a Bodhisattva.
 Download a PDF or order the book Here.